 Guangdong Land Holdings Limited is a limited liability company incorporated in Bermuda.
 The principal place of business of the Company is located at 18th Floor, Guangdong Investment Tower, 148 Connaught Road Central, Hong Kong.
-GDH Limited ("GDH") is the immediate holding company of the Company.
-In the opinion of the directors, the ultimate holding company of the Company is 廣東粵海控股集團有限公司 (Guangdong Holdings Limited), a company established in the People's Republic of China ("PRC").

-On 19 January 2017, GDH entered into a sale and purchase agreement with Guangdong Investment Limited ("GDI"), a fellow subsidiary of the Company with its shares listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange"), to sell its 73.82% equity interest of the Company for a consideration of RMB3,358,000,000.
-The transaction is not yet completed and, upon completion, GDI will become the immediate holding company of the Company.
+On 19 January 2017, GDH Limited entered into a sale and purchase agreement with Guangdong Investment Limited ("GDI"), a then fellow subsidiary of the Company with its shares listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange"), to sell its 73.82% equity interest of the Company for a consideration of RMB3,358,000,000, which was completed on 18 April 2017, and on the same date, GDI became the immediate holding company of the Company.
+In the opinion of the directors, the ultimate holding company of the Company is 廣東粤海控股集團有限公司 (Guangdong Holdings Limited), a company established in the People's Republic of China (the "PRC").